CyberSpokes/writeups/NUS GreyHats CTF Quals 2025/notsus/writeup.md

  I only got half the flag for some reason.At that point I felt like a wizard who had just pulled half a rabbit out of a hat... and then realized the other half was still under the table.
 So I did the best next logical thing, told a teammate to take a look at it.

 He discovered **BY ACCIDENT** that the malware, when ran again, DECRYPTS the contents of the folder it previously encrypted!

-***I was officially cooked***
+## ***I was officially cooked***

 ### Notes

 I know this *probably* wasn't the designated solution, but it is the truth.
 Moral of the story is that when in doubt, read the decompiled code.
-And maybe sleep or touch grass once in a while.
+And maybe sleep... or **touch grass** once in a while.
+This entire challenge can be shortened into one line:
+Me: 🤓 vs. Malware: 🤪

 ## EDIT

-I don't know if this is appropriate but momma didn't raise no quitter,so I revisited the reversing to get the key and so on.
+I don't know if this is appropriate but momma didn't raise no quitter, so I revisited the reversing to get the key and so on.
 Also some things i forgot to mention:
 - I checked the file in virustotal and on any.run, which tracked me off course since any.run said it was upx packed, and so I tried unpacking it like that.
-Also binwalk worked and gave me pretty much all .pyc files but I was too focused on upx to even notice...   **insert facepalm emoji here**
+Also binwalk worked and gave me pretty much all .pyc files but I was too focused on upx to even notice...  🤦‍♂️
 - What i tried doing in my out of the box reversing was to assume the malware used something like this:
 ```
 cipher[i] = plain[i] XOR ((base_key[i % N] + i) mod 256)